astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Summary

 Looks up a localized string similar to Please select at least one operation on the Operations tab.

-NOTE: To show the Operations tab (if it isn't already visible), click the More button..
+NOTE: To show the Operations tab (if it isn't already visible), click the More button.

+Would you like to select all operations now, and try again?.

 <a name='P-MFR-GUI-Windows-Properties-Resources-Error_Specify_ReplaceWith'></a>
 ### Error_Specify_ReplaceWith `property`